iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 ## API thats need to be enabled for GKE

 Google Kubernetes Engine API
-and Google Artifact registry API
+and Google container registry API

 ## Attribute for pricing